Raj-Manghani/kubernetes-ansible-vmware/README.md

 ![kubernetes-ansible-vmare](https://github.com/user-attachments/assets/557d72a8-3177-4d3f-8487-3fbd5f1fcf62)

 # Ansible Playbooks for VMware vSphere vCenter VM Provisioning and Kubernetes Setup
-*** These playbooks are designed to streamline the creation of Kubernetes clusters on VMware VMs using Kubeadm and Containerd. ***
+*** These playbooks are designed to streamline the creation of Kubernetes clusters on VMware VMs using Kubeadm and ContainerD. ***
 ## Overview

 “This repository features Ansible playbooks that swiftly provision virtual machines via VMware (vSphere) and prepare them for Kubernetes cluster deployment using Kubeadm.
 The playbooks transform a vCenter VM template into a Kubernetes-ready VM.
-From there, users simply need to run `kubeadm init` to create a Kubernetes cluster with the Containerd runtime.
+From there, users simply need to run `kubeadm init` to create a Kubernetes cluster with the ContainerD runtime.
 The playbooks support various Linux distributions, including Ubuntu 24.04 and RHEL 9.4.
 If your preferred Linux distribution isn’t listed, let us know!”

 Additionally, the playbooks provide an option to configure the new VMs for Calico CNI and Longhorn Persistent Volumes using `calico_cni: true/false` and `use_longhorn_pv: true/false` located in the `vars:` section of each playbooks.